grafana/loki/docs/sources/clients/promtail/configuration.md

 labels:
   [ <labelname>: <labelvalue> ... ]

-# Whether promtail should pass on the timestamp from the incoming syslog message.
+# Whether Promtail should pass on the timestamp from the incoming syslog message.
 # When false, or if no timestamp is present on the syslog message, Promtail will assign the current timestamp to the log when it was processed.
 # Default is false
 use_incoming_timestamp: <bool>